Remove the central administration site

 Applies to: Configuration Manager (current branch)

-In this version of Configuration Manager, this feature is pre-release and not enabled by default.
-It's currently available for Microsoft Premier customers.
+This feature is currently pre-release and not enabled by default.
+It's currently available for Microsoft Premier customers that use the latest version of Configuration Manager.

 To enable this feature, contact your technical account manager for assistance: